sammorrisdesign-zz/kerb.in/README.md

 You'll then need to run `npm install` from both the root folder and the `/api` folder to get the various dependances.

-From then on use `grunt watch`, or `grunt default` to compile all then watch, from the root to automate all tasks during development.
+From then on use `grunt watch`, or `grunt` to compile all then watch, from the root to automate all tasks during development.